DerHirschi/Boat-Net/README.md

   - Gyro / Compass sensor for Arduino: GY-91 MPU9250 BMP280 10DOF

 #### Free WIFI Scanner:
-- Scanning permanently for free WIFI and test with ping 8.8.8.8 if usable
+- Scanning permanently for free WIFI and test ping 8.8.8.8 if usable
 - #### Using VPN

 #### Weather Information:
 - plot data from weather sensor on raspberry pi to web page

   HW-Setup:
-  - Weather sensor: BME280
+  - Weather sensor: BME280 on Raspberry pi